b---c/oauth-token-bff/main.md

 The content returned from these two endpoints contains credentials and other sensitive information so MUST also be protected against cross-origin reading of the response data.
 Preventing successful cross-origin requests in the first place is a strong protection against against cross-origin reads.
 As such, the endpoints MUST NOT be accessible via CORS and SHOULD have protections in place to prevent Cross-Site Request Forgery.
 If a cookie is used to maintain the secure session, it SHOULD be marked with `HttpOnly` [@RFC6265] and `SameSite` [@I-D.ietf-httpbis-rfc6265bis].
-Both endpoints return JSON [@!RFC8259] so the response MUST contain a `Content-Type` header with the correct `application/json` value and should also contain a `X-Content-Type-Options` header with a value of `nosniff`.
+Both endpoints return JSON [@!RFC8259] so the response MUST contain a `Content-Type` header with the correct `application/json` value and SHOULD also contain a `X-Content-Type-Options` header with a value of `nosniff`.
 Additional guidance around preventing unauthorized reading of response data can be found in [@Post-Spectre-Web-Dev] where the discussion of Dynamic Subresources is particularly relevant.

 ## The bff-token Endpoint {#bff-token}